Roommate Conflict Resolution

 • Communicate and advocate for what you want

-• Fill out the roommate contract and revisit it as needed
+• Fill out the Roommate Agreement form in your Housing Portal and revisit it as needed

 • Grand Canyon University is a Christian faith-based school with Christian values, but not everyone signs a statement of faith